 \section{Method}

-\subsection{The domain adversarial neural network (DANN) method}
+\subsection{The Domain Adversarial Neural Network (DANN) method}

 By feeding the configurations to DANN as input data, the training process of network follows.
-Of course, these input configurations need to be partly labeled, we will introduce the labeling rules in detail in Sec. \ref{dataset}.
-One thing we would like to point out is, for each $q$ state of the data we train separately, although the architecture of the network is the same.
+For transfer learning, these input configurations need to be partly labeled, we will introduce the labeling rules in detail in Sec. \ref{dataset}.
+One item we would like to point out is that, for each $q$ state of the data we train the network separately, although the architecture of the network is the same.